Ekaspreet-Kaur/ideaforWhatsapp/Readme.md

 ---

-## 🎥 Demo Script (45–90 seconds)
-1. Open app → show Profiles list and active profile.
-2. Create a new "Work" profile and set visibility to custom, allowing "Boss".
-3. Click contact "Boss" and show the chat header → demonstrates how Boss sees your work DP.
-4. Create a "Friends" profile → show different contact preview.
-5. Reload page → demonstrate persistence.
-6. Explain privacy & UX benefit in 15 seconds.

----

-## 📌 Recruiter Outreach Template

-**LinkedIn DM / Email Script:**

-> Hi [Recruiter Name],
+> Hi,
 > I’m a 3rd-year CS student and I built a small prototype demonstrating multi-profile personas for WhatsApp.
 It shows per-contact visibility, profile preview, and privacy-focused UX.
-> Here’s the link to the live demo & GitHub: [Demo URL / GitHub URL]
 > I’d love to discuss internship opportunities where I can contribute to messaging app products.
 > Thank you!
-> — [Your Name]

-> **Tips:**
+> Ekaspreet Kaur
-> - Send **private message**, not public.
-> - Include **GitHub & live demo URL**.
-> - Keep message **short and professional**.

----

-## 📂 File Structure